 28 And do not fear those who kill the body but cannot kill the soul.
 But rather fear Him who is able to destroy both soul and body in hell.
 29 Are not two sparrows sold for a copper coin?
 And not one of them falls to the ground apart from your Father’s will.
 30 But the very hairs of your head are all numbered.
 31 Do not fear therefore; you are of more value than many sparrows.

-How much time we waste “fearing man”!
-It’s another kind of bondage into which we can easily fall.
-Not just fearing what they might do to us physically, but what they think of us, what they might say about us, or how they might sin against us.
+How much time do we waste “fearing man”?
+It’s a trap into which we easily fall.
+We may not fear what they might do to us physically.
+We fear what they think of us, what they might say about us, or how they might sin against us.